 Have you been watching the addictive period drama “Downton Abbey” on PBS?
-It was written by the brilliant Julian Fellowes (Gosford Park) about a grand English house in the early 1900s and the people who live in it–both the Grantham family that owns it and the servants who run it.
+It was written by Julian Fellowes (Gosford Park) about a grand English house in the early 1900s and the people who live in it–both the Grantham family that owns it and the servants who run it.

 I am love-love-loving this series!
 So I had to find out more about Highclere Castle, the estate it takes place in.